-A successful accounting department is one that operates as quickly as any other department in the company, but also one that provides decision-makers with accurate financial data on their business.
-More than just record-keeping or check writing, a successful accounting department is one that provides the real-time financial information needed to operate in today's competitive marketplace, beyond just record-keeping and check writing.
+A successful accounting department runs as swiftly as any other department in the organisation while also giving decision-makers reliable financial information about their company.
+An effective accounting department delivers the real-time financial information required to operate in today's competitive marketplace, beyond just record-keeping and check writing.

 Get Timely Information